riccardotorre/DNNLikelihood_dev/docs/data/attributes.rst

 .. py:attribute:: Data.log

-    Dictionary containing a log of the :class:`Data <DNNLikelihood.Data>` object calls.
+    Dictionary containing a log of the :mod:`Data <data>` object calls.
 The dictionary has datetime strings as keys and actions as values.
 Actions are also dictionaries, containing details of the methods calls.

         - **type**: ``dict``